Marijuana and Public Health - April 29, 2013

 The Maine Methamphetamine Prevention Project is an education effort designed to increase awareness about the harm of methamphetamine and build capacity to prevent the production and use of methamphetamine in Maine.
 You can also find information and resources about the Maine Meth Watch Program.
 If you suspect methamphetamine related activity, always put your own safety first.
 Leave the scene immediately and contact your local police, state police or sheriff for assistance.

-The goal of the Office of Substance Abuse is to enhance the health and safety of Maine citizens through the reduction of the overall impact of substance use, abuse, and dependency.
-OSA's Information and Resource Center has books, dvds/videos, and pamphlets, and can assist with searches for information about substance abuse.
+The goal of the Office of Substance Abuse and Mental Health Services (SAMHS) is to enhance the health and safety of Maine citizens through the reduction of the overall impact of substance use, abuse, and dependency.
+The Information and Resource Center has books, dvds/videos, and pamphlets, and can assist with searches for information about substance abuse.
 The website features many substance abuse prevention topics including resources for youth, parents, and substance abuse in the workplace.

 Prevention Scholarships are available to women seeking substance abuse education and training through the MAPSA Scholarship Fund.